dime-scheduler/sdk-js/README.md

 Supercharge your business by powering up Microsoft Dynamics 365 Business Central with a centralized resource and project planning solution 📅.
 Dime.Scheduler, with its powerful features and flexible design, has a proven track record in various industries and is trusted by dozens of resellers and thousands of people all over the world 🚀.

-🧑‍🏫 Want to see the SDK in action?
-Check out an example [here](https://stackblitz.com/edit/ds-category?file=index.js).

 ## Installation

 Use whichever package manager you prefer: